nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

   mapping to `mise use ${name}@${version}` so downstream `config::` overrides still work. `config::` continues to call `$(MAKE) _install-dependencies`.
-- **`.tool-versions`** — keep it as the single source of truth (mise reads the pinned set that PR 15 completed, and `docker.lib.sh` keeps parsing the comment block).
+- **`.tool-versions`** — keep it as the single source of truth (mise reads the pinned set that PRs 15 and 24 completed, and `docker.lib.sh` keeps parsing the comment block).
   Optionally rewrite the native pins with mise registry shorthands.
 Leave the `# docker/...` comments exactly as they are.
 - **CI** — add a mise setup step (`jdx/mise-action@v3`, `install: true`,